techragesh/simpleblockchaininjava/README.md

 ![hash-right](hash-right.png)

-Lets say, If we change value from any one of the transcations,you complete block will get change. it will give the different hash values which has wrong.
+Lets say, If we change value from any one of the transcations,your complete block will get change. it will give different hash values which is wrong.

-We conclude you data was hacked by someone which is insecure.
+We conclude your data was hacked by someone which is insecure.

 For example, if we change genesis block transcations like this